Canada–Ireland relations: History

 The first Irish settlers arrived in Canada in the 17th century when the French began to arrive in present-day Canada and brought with them Irish soldiers.
-In the 18th century, Irish fisherman would sail to Newfoundland and Labrador to fish off the coasts and many settled in the province.
+In the 18th century, Irish fishermen would sail to Newfoundland and Labrador to fish off the coasts, and many settled in the province.
 By 1850, over 500,000 Irish migrants arrived in Canada, though many more continued onwards to the United States.

 Before 1922, both Canada and Ireland were part of the British Empire and therefore had no international relations separate from British ones.
-From 1922 to 1937 the Irish Free State was a Dominion, like Canada, under the British Crown but self-governing.
+From 1922 to 1937, the Irish Free State was a Dominion, like Canada, under the British Crown but self-governing.
 Canada sent its first High Commissioner to Ireland, John Hall Kelly, in 1929.
-This at a time when Britain did not allow Canada to have embassies in most states and Britain's representative in Ireland was not allowed to use the title of ambassador.
-In 1937 Ireland changed its constitution to give itself more complete independence from the United Kingdom, however there was still some ambiguity over the role of the Crown in Irish law.
+This was at a time when Britain did not allow Canada to have embassies in most states, and Britain's representative in Ireland was not allowed to use the title of ambassador.
+In 1937, Ireland changed its constitution to give itself more complete independence from the United Kingdom; however, there was still some ambiguity over the role of the Crown in Irish law.
 In 1931, after the signing of the Statute of Westminster, Canada became a sovereign and independent nation.
 In 1939, both nations opened resident diplomatic missions in each other's capitals, respectively.